To review StoreKit’s own table ordering app, click the link below to navigate to the StoreKit Order & Pay main page.StoreKit Order & Pay

-Table Ordering Apps for Pubs & Bars
+Table Ordering Apps for Pubs, Bars, and Restaurants

-Do I want an app?
+A table ordering app?
 Or a website?

 Before you answer, in the spirit of Boris Johnson (“have your cake…”) there is a third option.
 We’d suggest something called a “progressive web app”, which combines the best qualities of both.
 Our Order & Pay software is a PWA.